Aboriginal Australians: Genetics

-Genetic data on indigenous populations of Borneo and Malaysia showed them to be closer related to other mainland Asian groups, than compared to the groups from Papua New Guinea and Australia.
+Genetic data on indigenous populations of Borneo and Malaysia showed them to be more closely related to other mainland Asian groups, than compared to the groups from Papua New Guinea and Australia.
 This indicates that populations in Australia were isolated for a long time from the rest of Southeast Asia.
 They remained untouched by migrations and population expansions into that area, which can be explained by the Wallace line.

 Uniparentals

 The most common Y-chromosome haplogroups among Aboriginal Australians is C1b2, followed by haplogroups S and M; these latter haplogroups are also very frequent among Papuans.

 Other studies

 In a 2001 study, blood samples were collected from some Warlpiri people in the Northern Territory to study their genetic makeup (which is not representative of all Aboriginal peoples in Australia).
 The study concluded that the Warlpiri are descended from ancient Asians whose DNA is still somewhat present in Southeastern Asian groups, although greatly diminished.
 The Warlpiri DNA lacks certain information found in modern Asian genomes, and carries information not found in other genomes.
 This reinforces the idea of ancient Aboriginal isolation.

 Genetic data extracted in 2011 by Morten Rasmussen et al., who took a DNA sample from an early-20th-century lock of an Aboriginal person's hair, found that the Aboriginal ancestors probably migrated through South Asia and Maritime Southeast Asia, into Australia, where they stayed.
-As a result, outside of Africa, the Aboriginal peoples have occupied the same territory continuously longer than any other human populations.
+As a result, outside of Africa, the Aboriginal peoples have continuously occupied the same territory longer than any other human populations.
 These findings suggest that modern Aboriginal Australians are the direct descendants of the eastern wave, who left Africa up to 75,000 years ago.

 The Rasmussen study also found evidence that Aboriginal peoples carry some genes associated with the Denisovans (a species of human related to but distinct from Neanderthals) of Asia; the study suggests that there is an increase in allele sharing between the Denisovan and Aboriginal Australian genomes, compared to other Eurasians or Africans.
 Examining DNA from a finger bone excavated in Siberia, researchers concluded that the Denisovans migrated from Siberia to tropical parts of Asia and that they interbred with modern humans in Southeast Asia 44,000 years BP, before Australia separated from New Guinea approximately 11,700 years BP.
 They contributed DNA to Aboriginal Australians and to present-day New Guineans and an indigenous tribe in the Philippines known as Mamanwa.
 This study confirms Aboriginal Australians as one of the oldest living populations in the world.
 They are possibly the oldest outside Africa, and they may have the oldest continuous culture on the planet.